A Guide to Silver-Oxide Watch Batteries and Recycling

 Silver-oxide watch batteries, sometimes referred to as button or coin cells due to their compact, flat shape, are small batteries primarily used in wristwatches and other miniature devices such as hearing aids and calculators.
 Their popularity stems from their excellent stability, high energy density, and long shelf-life.
 These batteries work on the basis of a chemical reaction between silver oxide (Ag2O) and zinc (Zn).
 Silver oxide serves as the cathode (positive electrode), zinc as the anode (negative electrode), and an alkaline solution (often sodium or potassium hydroxide) as the electrolyte.
 When the battery discharges, the zinc is oxidized, and the silver oxide is reduced to silver, producing an electric current.

-Broad Uses of Palladium
+Broad Uses of Silver

 Due to the valuable silver content, used silver-oxide watch batteries are often collected and refined to recover the silver.
 The refining process typically involves a series of chemical and physical processes to separate the silver from the other battery components.